 The information on this page should answer most of your general questions about earning academic credit for an internship.
 To view the complete policies pertaining to academic internships, please click here.
-If you have additional questions about academic internships, please make plans to attend an upcoming Internship Planning Workshop, stop by the office during our Walk-In Hours, or call the office to schedule an appointment.
+If you have additional questions about academic internships, please make plans to attend an upcoming How to Target the Internship You Want Workshop, stop by the office during our Walk-In Hours, or call the office to schedule an appointment.

 How can I earn academic credit for an internship?

-Students, who meet the eligibility criteria, can earn academic credit for an internship by enrolling in the academic internship course: INTN (interdisciplinary) or (Departmental Prefix) 397.
+Students, who meet the eligibility criteria, can earn academic credit for an internship by enrolling in the academic internship course: INTN (interdisciplinary) or (Major/Minor) 397.
 This course is offered during both the fall and spring semesters, as well as during a 9-week summer semester.

-Students are eligible to participate in the academic internship course for interdisciplinary (general elective) credit if they meet the following criteria:
+Students are eligible to participate in the academic internship course for general elective (interdisciplinary) credit if they meet the following criteria:

 **Students may be required to meet additional criteria to receive academic credit in their major or minor, such as class standing ot prerequisite courses.
 Students should check with their Faculty Advisor (A&S/CPS) or Academic Advisor (Holt) to find out if there are additional criteria to participate in an internship for major/minor credit.

 How many credits can I earn for an academic internship?